+Since 1975, an increasing trend in the number of intense cyclones (with gusts above 165 km/hr) has been noted.
 Since the last decade, there has been rapid intensification of tropical storms in the South West Indian Ocean (SWIO).

 An example is cyclone Fantala in 2016 with gusts in the order of 345 km/hr.
 In 2019, 10 cyclones have formed, some have been devastating including for Rodrigues.